 This is not an article that asks you to come out, to announce anything, to take risks your circumstances do not permit.
 It is an article that asks you to do one specific thing: to evaluate the foundational questions honestly, with full knowledge that you are not alone in asking them and not alone in finding them difficult to answer.

-The God question and the Islam question are worth asking seriously — not despite the social context but in some ways because of it.
+The God question and the Islam question are worth asking seriously, in some ways because of the social context rather than despite it.
 The people who are asking these questions most honestly, at the highest personal cost, are in a position to follow them to genuine rather than convenient conclusions.
 The conclusions reached by people who have had to think for themselves, without the social reinforcement that makes easy assent available, carry a different weight than the conclusions of those for whom belief was always the path of least resistance.

 The objection looks different when it is placed back inside Islam’s full view of God, the human person, and moral responsibility.
 What can seem isolated or harsh in abstraction often reads more coherently within that larger account of truth, justice, and worship.

-The scale of hidden disbelief tells us something about the failure of Muslim communities to nurture the fitrah — the innate disposition toward God that every human being carries.
+The scale of hidden disbelief tells us something about the failure of Muslim communities to nurture the fiṭrah (the innate disposition toward God that every human being carries).
 If millions are losing faith in silence, the communities that formed them bear responsibility.
-The fitrah was not nurtured.
+The fiṭrah was not nurtured.
 The questions were not answered.
 The intellectual depth of the tradition was not transmitted.
-The scale is an indictment of formation, not of truth.
+The scale is an indictment of formation rather than of truth.

 The scale of hidden non-belief in Muslim-majority countries tells us something about the gap between institutional Islam and lived experience.
 It does not tell us about the truth of Islam.
-Fitrah — the innate orientation toward God — can be obscured by bad formation, social pressure, and cultural rigidity just as it can be obscured by algorithmic atheism and online groupthink.
-The numbers are a sociological datum, not a theological verdict.
+Fiṭrah (the innate orientation toward God) can be obscured by bad formation, social pressure, and cultural rigidity just as it can be obscured by algorithmic atheism and online groupthink.
+The numbers are a sociological datum rather than a theological verdict.